caomanhhaipt/Fake_news_detection_using_knowledge_graph/README.md

 # Run the server using all jars in the current directory (e.g., the CoreNLP home directory)
 java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000
 ```
+### Contribute a graph from available triples

+To contribute a graph from crawled triples, please insert triples folder from downloaded data above into "/kg/data".
+Then, run contribute_graph() in kg/run.py

+### Run detect fake news program

+To start program, just only run run() in kg/run.py file.
+Notice, please install neo4j already to contribute a graph before start this program.